11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Under Texas law, certain family members can claim the following wrongful death damages if a loved one was killed in a truck accident due to another’s fault:

-In some cases of personal injury or wrongful death, our Dallas truck accident lawyers may also be able to obtain punitive damages (exemplary damages), if the conduct of the at-fault parties was particularly egregious, such as distracted driving or another extremely reckless driving behavior or trucking company behavior.
+In some cases of personal injury or wrongful death, our Dallas Truck Accident Attorneys may also be able to obtain punitive damages (exemplary damages), if the conduct of the at-fault parties was particularly egregious, such as distracted driving or another extremely reckless driving behavior or trucking company behavior.

 Common Forms of Negligence in Dallas Truck Accident Cases

-The top-rated Dallas commercial vehicle accident attorneys at Miller Weisbrod Olesky will work to establish the negligence of the truck driver, the trucking company, and any third parties in order to maximize your claim for damages.
+The top rated Dallas Truck Accident Attorneys at Miller Weisbrod Olesky will work to establish the negligence of the truck driver, the trucking company, and any third parties in order to maximize your claim for damages.

 Truck Driver Negligence